 Carpet cleaning methods: Steam cleaning vs. dry cleaning

-For steam cleaning, a detergent is sprayed onto the carpet and hot water activates the detergent on the carpet fibers.
-A wet-vac is then used to suck up the bulk of the water on the floor.
+For steam cleaning, the machine sprays detergent onto the carpet and then activates it with hot water.
 (Photo courtesy of Angie's List member Brian K. of Avon Lake, Ohio.)

 The time has come.
 Despite your best efforts, years of stains, grit and grime have accumulated in your carpet.
 You finally decided to get it thoroughly cleaned, but how do you know which carpet cleaning method to pick?

 Steam cleaning a dry cleaning are both popular methods for cleaning carpets, but does one have an advantage over the other?